Welcome Events and Introductory Meetings

 What is Discord?

-Discord is a simple way to communicate with people via text, voice or video calls.
-You can download the app on mobile devices or computers or simply access from your browser.
-Find all details on their web site.
+Discord is a simple way to communicate with people via text, voice, or video calls.
+You can download the app on mobile devices or computers or simply access it from your browser.
+Find all details on their website.

 The University of Stuttgart uses Cisco Webex Meetings as the conference tool of choice.
 You can join a meeting from the mobile or dektop apps or, without installing anything from the web browser.
 The university automatically set up an account for you with your student's e-mail address.